-- Protecting the best of the borough's local assets and heritage; - Identifying where and how the borough's visual image can be improved (e.g. gateways, transport corridors and town centres); - Ensuring that design quality continues to improve; - Celebrating and protecting local character and distinctiveness and, where character and image is poor, creating new character; and - Prioritising physical regeneration in key areas across the borough.
+- Protecting and promoting the best of the borough's local assets and heritage e.g. Rochdale Town Hall: - Identifying where and how the borough's visual image can be improved (e.g. gateways, transport corridors and town centres); - Ensuring that design quality continues to improve; - Celebrating and protecting local character and distinctiveness and, where character and image is poor, creating new character; and - Prioritising physical regeneration in key areas across the borough.